eoscostarica/guide.eoscostarica.io/docs/eos-learn/ricardian-contracts.md

 ```

 ### Clauses
 Its purpose is to declare and define clauses or rules of the Smart Contract.
-Is is simplier to create, for example:
+It is simplier to create, for example:

 ```
 <h1 class="clause">UserAgreement</h1>